corl2023deployable/corl2023deployable.github.io/index.md

 workshop_length: Full-day workshop
 ---

-The field of robot learning has made substantial progress in endowing robots with greater capability.
-Despite these advancements, the large-scale real-world adoption of learning-based robotic systems remains limited.
-This workshop aims to dissect this phenomenon, identifying best practices and novel approaches that could lead to a paradigm shift in how we conceive and build reliable learning-based robotic systems.
+The field of robot learning has made substantial progress in endowing robots with greater capability, yet the large-scale real-world adoption of learning-based robotic systems remains limited.
+This workshop aims to dissect this phenomenon and to identify best practices that could lead to a paradigm shift in how we conceive and build reliable learning-based robotic systems.

 We intend to guide our conversations with the following topics:
-1. What are the key challenges in deploying learning-based systems in real-world scenarios?
+1. What are the key challenges in deploying learning-based systems in the real world?
 2. What are the ingredients to ensure the reliability and robustness of learning-based robotic systems?
-And how do the deployed classical robotic systems handle such challenges?
-3. How should we design learning algorithms that allow for seamless integration with robotic systems to handle edge cases and unforeseen scenarios in the real world?
+3. How should we design learning algorithms that handle edge cases and unforeseen scenarios in the real world?
 4. What role does simulation play in the testing and verification of these systems?
 5. What are the key success stories and lessons learned from existing deployments of classical robotic systems?